BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 20/04/2019
 ---
 I tried to write application for studies today but I didn't felt very productive..
 I just made some fun with docker and tomcat server.
 I've found out that tomcat actually is not really EE server, it's just container for servlets.
 It's good to know :)

+21/04/2019
+---
+Easter time :).
+What is most important about this holiday is that Jesus Christ died and after three days got alive.
+For all the people on the world.
+Keep that in mind and thanks the Lord everyday for everything He's giving you.

+22/04/2019
+---
+It was a great Monday.
+In the morning with the whole family we went to church.
+Then we had a familly dinner.
+Afterwards I went to my friends.
+We were chatting and had a really good time.
+That's what I was missing lately - to stop and enjoy life 🖐🖐

+23/04/2019
+---
+The first day at work after Easter.
+I put on a little bit and these are not muscles :( I think I have to start going to the gym to build muscle mass instead of being slim.
+I like to run but it burns my muscles instead of building them.

+24/04/2019
+---
+Today I went to see a new flat, which I bought with my parents.
+There was not the first stunning impression, but I appreciate it and I think it is nice.

+25/04/2019
+---
+It was long day.
+I have important task to do with deadline to Monday, so I worked veeery long today.
+Weather outside is BEAUTIFUL, everything blooms.
+Tomorrow I'll use the weather and I'll work outstide!

+26/04/2019
+---
+Today was summer.
+27 degrees outside.
+I decided to work in the backyard and it was a great decision.
+I literally love the weather like today!!!😍😍

+27/04/2019
+---
+It was another good day.
+Again - the weather was perfect.
+I'm grateful to God for everything he gives... even small things like the weather 🙂🙂